tbreuss/mithril-by-examples/examples/css-animation-on-element-creation.md

 ---
 title: CSS Animation on Element Creation
-desc: Animating an element via CSS when the element is created is simple.
+abstract: Animating an element via CSS when the element is created is simple.
 Just add an animation to a CSS class normally.
 date: 2021-10-19
 tags: [basics, animation, official, m.mount]
 level: beginner